 Do you remember what you got for Christmas last year?
 What about the year before?
-Think about it for just a moment.
 Do your kids remember?

 But I bet you remember what you did for Christmas.

 Long after the presents are forgotten, the memories of how you spent your time together live on.

 One of my fondest memories of Christmas is cherry pip spitting.
 Sitting on the front porch in the late afternoon breeze, we would see who could spit the cherry pips the furthest.